Arsenal transfer news: Gunners' £70m bid for Moises Caicedo rejected by Brighton

 Trossard has already swapped Brighton for Arsenal in the current window in a deal worth a £27m, but Brighton are determined to keep hold of Caicedo.

+The graphic below highlights how Caicedo's passes are primarily made down the central and left-hand thirds and underlines his box-to-box influence, while the passing direction radar reveals an impressive accuracy and progressive vision - with barely any passes angled back towards his own goal.

+He is also cool under pressure, with only two team-mates recording a better ball-retention rate when being hunted down by opposition players, and is also the key component in Brighton's transition phases, according to Second Spectrum data.

 Who will be on the move this winter?
-The January transfer window closes at 11pm on Tuesday January 31, 2023.
+The January transfer window closes at 11pm in England and midnight in Scotland on Tuesday January 31, 2023.

 Keep up-to-date with all the latest transfer news and rumours in our dedicated Transfer Centre blog on Sky Sports' digital platforms.
 You can also catch up with the ins, outs and analysis on Sky Sports News.